 Emilie Stepien is studying for her MSc in bioacoustics and behavioural ecology at the University of Southern Denmark.
 Over this time she has developed extensive experience with deploying UAVs to monitor the behaviour of harbour porpoise in Danish waters and blue whales off Iceland.

-Emilie will be assisting with the UAV deployment during the right whale cruise, to measure right whale body condition and collect blow samples for microbial analysis.
+Emilie is assisting with the UAV deployment during the 2018 right whale cruise, to measure right whale body condition and collect blow samples for microbial analysis.